LaunchCodeEducation/lchs/src/chapters/more-flask/exercises.rst

 Part C: Add a Conditional
 -------------------------

-Each time a user submits the form, a step gets added to the ``Path Followed`` text.
+Each time a user submits the form, a step gets added to the ``Path followed`` text.
 Right now, there is no limit to how long this path can grow.
 However, by adding a conditional to the ``grid.html`` template, you can require users to restart after taking a certain number of steps.
 The instructions below set the limit at five steps, but you can choose any number you want.

-To keep track of the number of steps, use the string assigned to the the ``steps`` variable.
-A five-step sequence will have a format similar to ``6-3-5-2-5``.
-There are a number of ways to check if the string shows 5 or more steps.
-We'll leave it to you to decide how to do this.
+.. admonition:: Note

+   The steps below describe ONE way to accomplish the task, not the ONLY way.
+   Feel free to explore different methods to reset the page.
+For example, you could use a link element (``<a></a>``) to restore the page instead of a ``form``.

 #.
 After the user submits the form five times, the webpage should display a
    different form next to the image: